Have your say on new licence applications

 It takes many years, even decades to process a mining application, which is subject to strict regulatory approval processes, involving environmental assessments and local stakeholder engagement.

-An applicant for a licence must advertise that the application is open for public comment in accordance with the Advertising Guideline.
-The advertisement contains information about the proposed work, along with details on how members of the public can comment on the application.
-This information should also be available on the individual’s or entity’ website.
+Once an application is accepted for assessment an applicant has 14 days to advertise the application and call for public comment, in accordance with the Advertising Guideline.
+The advertisement must contain information about the proposed work, along with details on how members of the public can comment on the application.
+This information should also be available on the individual’s or entity’s website.